Dubbing: Poland

 In the 1980s, due to budget cuts, state-run TV saved on tapes by voicing films over live during transmission.
 Overall, during 1948–1998, almost 1,000 films were dubbed in Polish.
 In the 1990s, dubbing films and TV series continued, although often also for one emission only.
+In 1995, Canal+ was launched in Poland.
+In its first years, it dubbed 30% of its schedule, including popular films and TV series such as Friends, but this proved unsuccessful.